-Mind in Kingston is a member of Mind in London, a network of 18 Local Mind Associations (LMA's) based in London, and sits on the steering group.
-Southwest London Minds (Brent, Wandsworth and Westminster Mind (BWW Mind), Mind in Croydon, Richmond Mind and Mind in Kingston) has been commissioned to deliver the SMI Healthchecks project, which focuses on supporting people with SMI to access GP health checks.
+Mind in Kingston is a member of Mind in London, a network of 18 Local Mind Associations (LMA's) based in London.
+Mind in Kingston works closely with other LMAs in South West London (Mind in Croydon, Richmond Borough Mind and Central West London Mind).
 The partnership meets regularly to review its existing services and scope out new projects in South West London.